 Irby J. Lovette, Richard T. Holmes, Foraging Behavior of American Redstarts in Breeding and Wintering Habitats: Implications for Relative Food Availability, The Condor, Volume 97, Issue 3, 1 August 1995, Pages 782–791, https://doi.org/10.2307/1369186

 Dartmouth Digital Commons Citation

 Lovette, Irby J. and Holmes, Richard T., "Foraging Behavior of American Redstarts in Breeding and Wintering Habitats: Implications for Relative Food Availability" (1995).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3902.